-All research use of data collected on human subjects from network group studies led by the Alliance Central Protocol Operations Program and Alliance SDC is subject to applicable Office of Human Research Protections (OHRP) regulations and to applicable regulations of the Privacy Rule of the Health Insurance Portability and Accountability Act (HIPAA).
-Generally, patients have only consented to have their health information used for the objectives of the clinical trial in which they participated.
-Use of the data for other research projects is allowed only if an IRB has determined that use of the data in the project meets the minimal risk criteria for conducting the research without the patient's consent, if the use of the data in the project is exempt from consent requirements, or if the project does not constitute human subjects research.
-The required level of review or approval will generally depend on the degree to which the data have been rendered fully anonymous, deidentified, or coded.
+All research use of data collected on human subjects from network group studies led by the Alliance Central Protocol Operations Program and Alliance SDMC is subject to applicable Office of Human Research Protections (OHRP) regulations and to applicable regulations of the Privacy Rule of the Health Insurance Portability and Accountability Act (HIPAA).
+Generally, patients consent to have their data stored and possibly shared for the purpose of future research, with protections for privacy.
+The standard policy is to provide data that have been rendered fully anonymous, deidentified, or coded.
+IRB approval from an investigator's institution may be required to fulfill requests for non-de-identified data.